noslouch/workflow-debug/packages/wsj-react-library/src/components/ArticleBody/README.md

 ## `renderBlock` render prop

 The Article Body component by itself will usually have everything you need to fully render an article's body, however there may be cases when you need to customize parts of it, either by adding a nonexistent component, overriding an existing component for one that fits your needs, or simply skip a component from rendering.
-To do this you can use the `renderBlock` prop to pass a function to evaluate blocks and render a custom component, it will override existing types and if no type matches it will let the renderer work normally.
+To do this you can use the `renderBlock` prop to pass a function to evaluate blocks and return a custom component, it will override existing types and if no type matches it will let the renderer work normally.
 To skip a component from rendering completely return `null` when checking for its type. `renderBlock` render functions take two arguments: `block` which is the full capi json for the current iterated block, and `index` which is the current index in the loop, and return jsx.
 Example:

 ```js
 <ArticleBody